danielvartan/logolink/README.md

 ## Overview

-`logolink` is an [R](https://www.r-project.org/) package that makes it easy to set up and run [NetLogo](https://www.netlogo.org/) simulations directly from R. It is built for NetLogo 7 and does not support older versions.
+`logolink` is an [R](https://www.r-project.org/) package that simplifies setting up and running [NetLogo](https://www.netlogo.org/) simulations directly from R. It offers a modern, streamlined interface for running models, following the [tidyverse principles](https://tidyverse.tidyverse.org/articles/manifesto.html) and integrating seamlessly with the broader [tidyverse ecosystem](https://www.tidyverse.org/).

-The package takes a modern, streamlined approach to running NetLogo models.
-It follows the [tidyverse principles](https://tidyverse.tidyverse.org/articles/manifesto.html) and integrates naturally with the [tidyverse ecosystem](https://www.tidyverse.org/).
+`logolink` is designed for NetLogo 7 and is not compatible with earlier versions.

 > If you find this project useful, please consider giving it a star!
 > [![GitHub Repository